olebole/python-cpl/doc/result.rst

    .. attribute:: cpl.Result.stat.memory_is_empty

        Flag whether the recipe terminated with freeing all available Memory.
-If this information is not available, this flag ist set to :attr:`None`.
+If this information is not available, this flag ist set to :obj:`None`.

 Execution log
 -------------